canonical/ubuntu-server-documentation/contributing/build-locally.rst

    git clone git@github.com:canonical/ubuntu-server-documentation.git

-This will create a new folder on your machine called "ubuntu-server-documentation", containing the contents of this repository.
+This will create a new folder on your machine called ``ubuntu-server-documentation`` that contains the contents of this repository.

 You can then navigate to this folder using: